Gallium Anomaly: Critical View from the Global Picture of $\nu_{e}$ and $\bar\nu_{e}$ Disappearance: Summary and conclusions

 We also considered the results of reactor neutrino experiments and we presented the results of 3+1 fits of the measured rates and the ratios of spectra measured at different distances.
 In Section~\ref{sec:rates}, we have shown that the measured reactor rates imply upper bounds for active-sterile mixing that are in tension with the results of the Gallium experiments for all the cross section models of neutrino detection in the Gallium source experiments and all the reactor neutrino flux models.

 In Section~\ref{sec:ratios}, we presented the results of a global fit of the most recent available data of the reactor neutrino experiments which measured the ratio of the neutrino spectra at different distances in order to probe neutrino oscillations independently from the absolute values of the neutrino fluxes.
+Our analysis updates the one of Ref.~\cite{Berryman:2021yan} by taking into account the newest DANSS data which have important effects on the combined analysis of spectral ratio data, as discussed in Section~\ref{sec:ratios}.
 We have shown that the results depend significantly on the choice to consider either the NEOS/Daya Bay~\cite{NEOS:2016wee} or NEOS/RENO~\cite{RENO:2020hva} spectral ratio data.
 In the case of the NEOS/Daya Bay, there is a $3.1\sigma$ indication in favor of short-baseline oscillations with best-fit parameter values $\sin^2\!2\vartheta_{ee}=0.022$ and $\Delta m_{41}^2 = 1.29 \, \text{eV}^2$, which is driven by the overlap of the surrounding allowed regions of NEOS/Daya Bay and DANSS~\cite{DANSS-ICHEP2022}.
 On the other hand, the overlap of the NEOS/RENO and DANSS allowed regions is smaller and leads to an indication in favor of short-baseline oscillations of only $2.6\sigma$ with best-fit parameters values $\sin^2\!2\vartheta_{ee}=0.017$ and $\Delta m_{41}^2 = 1.32 \, \text{eV}^2$.
 Although the NEOS/RENO comparison may be favored by the smaller systematic uncertainties which were estimated by the NEOS and RENO collaborations using the fact that the two experiments detect neutrino fluxes from similar reactors in the same complex, we think that we cannot dismiss the NEOS/Daya Bay data, which should be considered as a different measurement based on the Daya Bay neutrino flux measurement.
 Since we cannot combine the two measurements because the NEOS data would be double counted, we remain with the ambiguity of the two different results which hopefully will be solved by future measurements.